Zucchini Salad with Feta & Pine Nuts

 Zucchini Ribbon Salad

-- 2 tablespoons white balsamic vinegar
+- 2 tablespoons white wine vinegar

-1/4 teaspoon salt
+- 1/2 teaspoon kosher salt

-- 1/4 teaspoon pepper
+- 1/4 teaspoon black pepper

 - 1/4 cup crumbled feta